mne-tools/mne-python/doc/index.rst

    Open-source Python package for exploring, visualizing, and analyzing human neurophysiological data: MEG, EEG, sEEG, ECoG, NIRS, and more.

+.. frontpage gallery is added by a conditional in _templates/layout.html

 .. toctree::
    :hidden: